jaredquinn/esphome-wx/components/es8388/README.md

 This is a work in progress porting the full feature set of the Everest Semi (ES8388 and family) audio mixing ICs for esphome.

+## About the ES8388

+ES8388 is a high performance, low power and low cost audio CODEC.

+It consists of 2-ch ADC, 2-ch DAC, microphone amplifier, headphone amplifier, digital sound effects, and analog mixing and gain functions.

+The device uses advanced multi-bit delta-sigma modulation technique to convert data between digital and analog.
+The multi-bit delta-sigma modulators make the device with low sensitivity to clock jitter and low out of band noise.

+For full details of the ES8388 IC see it's [datasheet](http://www.everest-semi.com/pdf/ES8388%20DS.pdf).

+## Goals

 While this IC works perfectly with ESPhome's i2s subsystems for speaker, microphone and media player the chip support previously consisted of a PR that hard coded some sensible defaults in a setup() routine [found in esphome PR#3552](https://github.com/esphome/esphome/pull/3552).

 The ultimate goal of this component is to allow users of this family of chips to control all features available on the I2C bus, which consists of 8 master control registers, 14 ADC control registers and 30 DAC control registers - including: